Intermediate20 min readPackaging

 ABB Counters Example for Packaging Automation

 Complete working example demonstrating Counters implementation for Packaging Automation using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Packaging Automation Control